mesosphere/dcos-docs-site/pages/services/kubernetes/2.0.0-1.12.1/operations/exposing-the-kubernetes-api/index.md

 * The certificate presented by the Kubernetes API to HAProxy is not validated.
 * The certificate presented by HAProxy to the user is too broad (and also not validated).
 * The target Kubernetes API will be accessed at the DC/OS public agent's IP address.
-* HAProxy will route _all_ incoming traffic to the target Kubernetes API VIP.
+* HAProxy will route **all** incoming traffic to the target Kubernetes API VIP.
-* It doesn't support exposing multiple Kubernetes APIs for multiple Kubernetes clusters.
+* It does not support exposing multiple Kubernetes APIs for multiple Kubernetes clusters.

 In a production scenario, the above points should be addressed, both in order to increase the overall security of the solution and to be able to expose the Kubernetes API for multiple Kubernetes clusters using the same HAProxy instance.